kklin/arvados/kelda/README.md

    be found in the `PUBLIC IP` column of the `kelda show` output for the `arvados-workbench` container.

-10. *Generate API tokens*.
-Several components require API tokens in order to operate (these are the containers with the "Waiting for secrets" status in `kelda show`).
-We also need to make the API server trust workbench.
-Do this by running `./manual.sh <ADMIN API TOKEN>`.
-The admin API token can be found in the Workbench UI.

-    `manual.sh` will generate API tokens for the containers that require them, and securely pass them to Kelda.
-The status for these containers should change from `Waiting for secrets` to `running` within a minute or two.
+   *Access the shell server*:

-11. The Arvados cluster is now ready to use!
-To access the shell server, run `kelda ssh -t arvados-shell-server bash`.
+    `kelda ssh -t arvados-shell-server bash`.

     See the [testing](#testing) section for how we tested the cluster.

-12. When finished with the cluster, make sure to destroy the VMs with `kelda stop` to avoid unnecessary charges.
+10. When finished with the cluster, make sure to destroy the VMs with `kelda stop` to avoid unnecessary charges.

 ## Testing